reshavgovindam/technova/README.md

 # 🚀 TechNova - DevOps Project Pipeline (Terraform + Jenkins + Docker)

-TechNova is a fully automated, production-grade DevOps pipeline project designed to showcase end-to-end CI/CD (Continuous Integration and Continuous Deployment) using modern DevOps tools and best practices.
+Technoblock is a fully automated DevOps project that provisions AWS infrastructure using Terraform, builds and deploys a Dockerized Node.js application to an EC2 instance, and automates the process through a Jenkins pipeline.

+The setup ensures Infrastructure as Code (IaC), reproducible builds, and automated deployment with manual approval gates and email notifications for failures.

 ---